Top 10 Dolomites is designed to assist you with those all-important questions:

-Along this magnificent road – as it approaches its last stretch before the final descent into Bolzano/Bozen – is also found the beautiful Lago di Carezza (Carezza lake; Karersee), seat of many legends of the Dolomites.
+Along this magnificent road – as it approaches its last stretch before the final descent into Bolzano/Bozen – is also found the beautiful Lago di Carezza (Carezza lake; Karersee), location of so many legends of the Dolomites.

 10) Colours.
 Let’s finish with a feast.
 What gives the Dolomites their uniqueness (and their name)?
 The rock, that’s right.

 But what makes Dolomite rock so different from all the other rock types in the Alps and elsewhere?
 Its colour: white.